Emman Atienza: Death

 Atienza's parents announced her death on October 24, 2025.
 The family did not directly disclose the cause of death, but Los Angeles media, citing the Los Angeles County Department of Medical Examiner, reported that she died by suicide by hanging at her Santa Monica, California, apartment on October 22, 2025, at age 19.
 Her cremated remains arrived in the Philippines on November 1, while her wake was held at The Heritage Memorial Park in Taguig on November 3–4.
+Her remains were later inurned at the National Shrine of the Sacred Heart columbarium in Makati.

-In an interview with Jessica Soho in November 2025, Emman's father, Kim, stated that the family became aware of a problem after Emman sent a message to her mother, Felicia Hung-Atienza, indicating that she was in an emergency but not engaging in self-harm and needed to go to a therapy center, although attempts to contact her were unsuccessful while Kim was in the Philippines, Felicia was in Florida, and Emman was in Los Angeles.
+In an interview with Jessica Soho released in November 2025, Emman's father, Kim, stated that the family became aware of a problem after Emman sent a message to her mother, Felicia Hung-Atienza, indicating that she was in an emergency but not engaging in self-harm and needed to go to a therapy center, although attempts to contact her were unsuccessful while Kim was in the Philippines, Felicia was in Florida, and Emman was in Los Angeles.
 Two days later, on October 20–21, Kim received a message from his wife conveying "terrible, terrible news" about Emman, and when he called her, she told him, "Emman's gone."
 Kim revealed that Emman had blocked him on social media and avoided appearing with him in photos or posts to avoid being labeled a "nepo baby."